 10-Minute Walk Grant Assistance Webinar

 The 10-Minute Walk campaign is a nationwide movement to ensure there’s a great park within a 10-minute walk of every person, in every neighborhood, in every city across the country.
 To assist cities with meeting their park access and quality goals, NRPA is opening another round of technical assistance and planning grants.
 During this webinar, we will provide a re-cap on success and lessons learned in the past two years and discuss and answer questions about the third call for applications.
-Applications open on June 24th, 2019 and NRPA will be awarding $40,000 to 10 cities each for a year-long grant.
+Applications opened on June 24, 2019.
+NRPA will be awarding $40,000 to 10 cities each for a year-long grant.

 Program Specialist, National Recreation and Park Association